Geospatio-temporal library for notebooks

 You can use the geospatio-temporal library to expand your data science analysis in Python notebooks to include location analytics by gathering, manipulating and displaying imagery, GPS, satellite photography and historical data.

-The spatio-temporal library is available in all IBM Watson Studio Spark runtime environments and if you run your notebooks in IBM Analytics Engine.
+The gespatio-temporal library is available in all IBM Watson Studio Spark with Python runtime environments.

 Key functions

-The geospatial library includes functions to read and write data, topological functions, geohashing, indexing, ellipsoidal and routing functions.
+The geospatio-temporal library includes functions to read and write data, topological functions, geohashing, indexing, ellipsoidal and routing functions.

 Key aspects of the library include: